minkaotic/front-end-notes/notes/CSS-Fundamentals.md

 |                | `%` is always relative to the parent container |
 |                | `vh` is a relative unit referring to the viewport, with `100vh` making an element the full width of the viewport (screen) |

+> :bulb: using `rem` (or `em`) everywhere on the page makes responsive design much easier, as font sizes across the page can be updated simply by adjusting the root font size: `html { font-size: 16px; }`

+- `rem` and `em` aren't limited to font sizes - it often makes sense to use them for `margin` and `padding` as well, in order for spacing to be proportional to font sizes

 ## Text & Fonts
 - Create a **font stack** to make sure we have fallbacks of *websafe fonts* as well as *generic font families* defined in case our desired font doesn't work on a given machine